 Clinical signs of WSSV are white spots on the carapace initially and later the entire body of the shrimp.
-They are more often visible in Penaeus monodon than P. vannamei.
+They are more often visible in Penaeus monodon than in P. vannamei.
 Also lethargy, redness of shrimp appendages and/or the entire body, soft cuticle, flaccid abdomen, empty midgut and a reduction in feed intake, as observed in the sample image (right).
 Dead shrimp will begin to appear along the sides of ponds.
-Shrimp MultiPath PCR will be able to confirm WSSV infections whilst also giving information on the presence and /or absence of other pathogens in the culture system, in a quantitative manner.
+Shrimp MultiPathTM will be able to confirm WSSV infections whilst also giving information on the presence and/ or absence of other pathogens in the culture system, in a quantitative manner.

-Early detection using Shrimp MultiPath PCR testing can give farmers up to 4 weeks early notice before clinical signs become apparent to mitigate disease spread and maximize production outputs.
-Early detection empowers early mitigation strategies such as increased aeration, reduced feed inputs, increased biosecurity around infected pond(s) (e.g. manage to this pond last in daily routines, have separate nets and equipment, physical barriers put in place, inform adjacent farmers of the infection), and prioritized harvest over other farm ponds.
+Early detection using Shrimp MultiPathTM testing can give

+farmers up to 4 weeks early notice before clinical signs become apparent to mitigate disease spread and maximize production outputs.
+Early detection empowers early mitigation strategies such as increased aeration, reduced feed inputs, increased biosecurity around infected pond(s) (e.g. manage this pond last in daily routines, have separate nets and equipment, physical barriers put in place, inform adjacent farmers of the infection), and prioritized harvest over other farm ponds.

-Target life-history stages for accurate early detection include late PL stages, juveniles, subadults and adults.
-As WSSV is vertically transmitted, it is also possible to detect the virus in samples of eggs and larval stages (Nauplius, Zoea or Mysis).
+Target life-history stages for accurate early detection include late postlarval stages, juveniles, subadults and adults.
+As WSSV is vertically transmitted, it is also possible to detect the virus in samples of eggs and larval stages (nauplius, zoea or mysis).

-Target organs for sensitive PCR detection are cuticular epithelium (skin) of the shrimp and subcuticular connective tissues.
+Target organs for sensitive Shrimp MultiPathTM detection are cuticular epithelium (skin) of the shrimp and subcuticular connective tissues.
 WSSV can also be detected in haemolymph, pleopods and gills.
 Samples of haemolymph, pleopods or gill filaments can be taken non-lethally if a farmer is testing valuable broodstock.
-In instances where sampling is lethal, the ideal epithelial tissue from the carapace region can be sampled (see the following page for a link to a detailed instructional video).
+In instances where sampling is lethal, the ideal epithelial tissue from the carapace region can be sampled.